-This Chapter provides a preliminary vision and mission statement for SmartAgriHubs (valid after the project).
+This Chapter provides a vision and mission statement for SmartAgriHubs.
 They should be considered as a 'dot on the horizon' that we are travelling to and that helps us to guide and focus in the process of sustainability planning.
 This also means that they are moving targets and can be adapted along the way of our journey.
 Still, we expect that they will not change dramatically.

-The preliminary vision of SmartAgriHubs could be described as follows:
+The vision of SmartAgriHubs could be described as follows: